zevv/npeg/README.md

 #### Custom match validations

-Code block captures can be used for additional validation of a captured string: the code block can return a boolean value (which defaults to `true`) to indicate if the match should succeed or fail.
+Code block captures can be used for additional validation of a captured string: the code block can call the function `validate(bool)` to indicate if the match should succeed or fail.
 Failing matches are handled as if the capture itself failed and will result in the usual backtracking.
+When the `validate()` function is not called, the match will succeed implicitly.

 For example, the following rule will check if a passed number is a valid `uint8` number: